TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-attributenotsyncing.md

 * CS: Connector Space, a table in database.
 * MV: Metaverse, a table in database.
+* AD: Active Directory
+* AAD: Azure Active Directory

 ### **Synchronization Steps**

 * Import from AD: Active Directory objects are brought into CS.

-* Import from AAD: Azure Active Directory objects are brought into MV.
+* Import from AAD: Azure Active Directory objects are brought into CS.

-* Synchronizations: **Inbound Synchronization Rules** and **Outbound Synchronization Rules** are run in the order of precedence number from lower to higher.
-To view Synchronization Rules, you can go to **Synchronization Rules Editor** from the desktop applications.
+* Synchronization: **Inbound Synchronization Rules** and **Outbound Synchronization Rules** are run in the order of precedence number from lower to higher.
+This will To view Synchronization Rules, you can go to **Synchronization Rules Editor** from the desktop applications.
+The **Inbound Synchronization Rules** brings in data from CS to MV.
+The **Outbound Synchronization Rules** moves data from MV to CS.

 * Export to AD: After running Synchronization, objects are exported from CS to **Active Directory**.